sagemathinc/cocalc/src/README.md

 ## Environment Variables

 See `smc-util-node/data.ts` .
-In particular, you can set DATA, PGHOST, PGDATA, PROJECTS, SECRETS to override the defaults.
-Everything is put in `cocalc/src/data/`  by default.
+In particular, you can set BASE\_PATH, DATA, PGHOST, PGDATA, PROJECTS, SECRETS to override the defaults.
+Data is stored in `cocalc/src/data/`  by default.

+## Filesystem Build Caching

+There are two types of filesystem build caching.
+These greatly improve the time to compile typescript or start webpack between runs.
+However, in rare cases bugs may lead to weird broken behavior.
+Here's where the caches are, so you know how to clear them to check if this is the source of trouble.   _As of now, I'm_ _**not**_ _aware of any bugs in filesystem caching._

+- In the `dist/`  subdirectory of a package, there's a file `tsconfig.tsbuildinfo` that caches incremental typescript builds, so running `tsc` is much faster.
+This is enabled by setting `incremental: true` in `tsconfig.json`.
+I've never actually seen a case where caching of this file caused a problem (those typescript developers are careful).
+- Webpack caches its builds in `/tmp/webpack` .
+This is configured in `packages/static/webpack.config.js` , and we use `/tmp` since random access file system performance is critical for this **large** GB+  cache -- otherwise, it's almost slower than no cache.
+(I also benchmarked tsc, and it works fine on a potentially slow local filesystem.)
+I did sees bugs with this cache when I had some useless antd tree shaking plugin enabled, but I have never seen any problems with it since I got rid of that.